-Little wonder the mango is the most commonly eaten fruit in the tropics, as popular there as the apple is in temperate parts of the world.
-The mango is the most popular fruit in India, and in the Caribbean, and Mexico.
+Mango is the most commonly eaten fruit in the tropics, as popular there as the apple is in temperate parts of the world.
+The mango is the most popular fruit in India and the Caribbean, and Mexico.

 - Slice mango and avocado for a salad.